 On a Ketogenic diet your body switches from burning glucose to burning fat for energy.
 This is a powerful metabolic shift.

+Your body doesn’t only utilize the new ketones for energy.
+What’s cool is that your muscle can use fatty acids as well as ketones increasing your potential for more sustained energy, more successful exercise, and higher levels of performance.
 After lowering your carbohydrates, increasing fat and moderating your protein, your fat cells will release fatty acids 4-6 hours after meals and while intermittent fasting.
 Your muscles will use for these fatty acids for energy and the remainder will be turned into ketones by your liver to supply the rest of your body with sustained slow burning energy.